 PDO & Prepared Statements.

-If you’re familiar with PHP’s outdated mysql functions, then it is fair to say that you probably used wildcards like so:
+If you’re currently using PHP’s outdated mysql functions, then it is fair to say that you probably use wildcards like so:

 However, what if you want to use the PDO object and prepared statements?